Goldmensch/fluava/README.md

 If in a fluent messages a variables is referenced without an enclosing function.
 The implicit function for this variables will be searched and called.

-Often times there are implicit function for classes that represent similar data to your ones.
+Often, there are implicit functions that support classes that are modeling data very similar to those used in your application.
 Just think about a custom "Date" class you receive from the database.
 Now to include this "Date" class in an i18n message you normally would need to manually convert this to some built-in supported one or write a custom function for it.